 Cory is a writer based in Los Angeles.
 He is a recipient of the McKnight Advancement Grant, two Jerome fellowships, a MAP Fund Grant and a Jerome Travel and Study Grant.
 From 2008 to 2012 he co-ran the playwright-driven company Workhaus Collective where his plays Little Eyes and SadGrrl13 were produced.

-His play Apocalypse Play premiered at Moving Arts (Ovation Recommended production).
+His play The End of Beauty premiered at Playwrights Arena (LA Times Critics’ Pick) and Apocalypse Play premiered at Moving Arts (Ovation Recommended and Stage Raw Top Ten).
 He was a member of the 2016-17 Humanitas Play LA Workshop and the recipient of the 2015 Heideman Award.
-His recent plays include Uncovered Cities (developed with Circle X); Golden (commissioned by Actors Theatre of Louisville); Clandestino (workshopped at Sundance Theatre Lab and New York Theatre Workshop); When We Could (developed at the Road’s Summer Play Festival at the Road Theatre); The Killing of Michael X (premiered at Jackalope Theatre) and The End of Beauty (developed at the Road’s Summer Play Festival and the Cape Cod Theater Project).
+His other recent plays include Uncovered Cities (developed with Circle X); Golden (commissioned by Actors Theatre of Louisville); Clandestino (workshopped at Sundance Theatre Lab and New York Theatre Workshop); When We Could (developed at the Summer Play Festival at the Road Theatre) and The Killing of Michael X (premiered at Jackalope Theatre).

 Cory has co-written and co-created numerous projects with other artists.
 He was a co-writer of That High Lonesome Sound (2015 Humana Festival) All’s Fair/The War Within (co-created with Dominique Serrand and Steven Epp, premiere at the Southern Theater); Fissures (lost and found) (2010 Humana Festival) and Rehearsing Failure (Network of Ensemble Theaters, Red Eye Theatre, Southern Theatre).